Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Building Better Models with HatemojiBuild

-As reported in \cref{sec:results}, we find existing models perform poorly on emoji-based hate as measured with \textsc{HatemojiCheck}.
-We address those failings by implementing a human-and-model-in-the-loop approach using the Dynabench interface in order to train a model that better detects emoji-based hate.\footnote{Dynabench is an open-source platform which supports dynamic dataset generation and model benchmarking for a variety of NLP tasks.
-See: \url{https://dynabench.org/}}
+As reported in \S\ref{sec:results}, we find existing models perform poorly on emoji-based hate as measured with \textsc{HatemojiCheck}.
+We address those failings by implementing a human-and-model-in-the-loop approach using the Dynabench interface in order to train a model that better detects emoji-based hate.\footnote{\href{https://dynabench.org/}{Dynabench} is an open-source platform which supports dynamic dataset generation and model benchmarking for a variety of NLP tasks \citep{kielaDynabenchRethinking2021}.}

-\paragraph{Dataset Generation} From 24 May to 11 June 2021 we implemented three successive rounds of data generation and model re-training to create the \textsc{HatemojiTrain} dataset.
-In each round we tasked a team of 10 trained annotators with entering content which would trick the model-in-the-loop, which we refer to as the target model.\footnote{See annotator demographics in \cref{appendix:B_data_statement}.} Annotators were instructed to generate linguistically diverse entries while ensuring each entry was (1) realistic, (2) clearly hateful or non-hateful and (3) contained at least one emoji.
-Each entry was first given a binary label of hateful or non-hateful, then hateful content was assigned secondary labels for the type and target of hate.
-This is similar to the approach used in \citet{Zampieri2019} and \citet{Vidgen2021, vidgen-etal-2021-introducing}.
-Each entry was validated by two additional annotators and an expert annotator resolved disagreements.
-Annotators then created a perturbation for each entry.
-To maximize sentence similarity between originals and perturbations, annotators could either make an emoji substitution while holding the text fixed, or fix the emoji and minimally change the surrounding text.
-Each perturbation received two additional annotations, and disagreements were resolved by the expert annotator.
+\paragraph{Dataset Generation} We implemented three successive rounds of data generation and model re-training to create the \textsc{HatemojiBuild} dataset.
+In each round we tasked a team of 10 trained annotators with entering content that the model-in-the-loop would misclassify.\footnote{There was no overlap in annotators from the previous \textsc{HatemojiCheck} task; demographics are in \cref{appendix:B_data_statement}.} We refer to this model as the \textit{target model}.
+Annotators were instructed to generate linguistically diverse entries while ensuring each entry was (1) realistic, (2) clearly hateful or non-hateful and (3) contained at least one emoji.
+Each entry was first given a binary label of hateful or non-hateful, and hateful content was assigned secondary labels for the type and target of hate \cite{zampieriSemEval2019Task2019, vidgenIntroducingCAD2021, vidgenLearningWorst2021}.
+Each entry was validated by two additional annotators, and an expert resolved disagreements.
+After validation, annotators created a perturbation for each entry that flipped the label.
+To maximize similarity between originals and perturbations, annotators could either make an emoji substitution while fixing the text or fix the emoji and minimally change the surrounding text.
+Including a hateful and non-hateful version of each sentence in the dataset prevents overfitting to certain emoji or identity references.
+Each perturbation received two additional label annotations, and disagreements were resolved by the expert.
 This weekly cadence of annotator tasks was repeated in three consecutive weeks.
-The dataset composition is described in \cref{appendix:B_composition}.
+The dataset composition and inter-annotator agreement is described in \cref{appendix:B_composition}.